pingcap/docs/tidb-cloud/set-up-vpc-peering-connections.md

 ### Step 1.
 Add VPC peering requests

-1. On the TiDB Cloud console, choose a target project for VPC peering, and then click the **Project Settings** tab.
+1. On the TiDB Cloud console, choose a target project for VPC peering, and then click the **Network Access** tab.

+2. Click the **VPC Peering** tab.

     The **VPC Peering** configuration is displayed by default.

-2. Click **Add**, choose the AWS icon, and then fill in the required information of your existing AWS VPC:
+3. Click **Add**, choose the AWS icon, and then fill in the required information of your existing AWS VPC:

     - Region
     - AWS Account ID